poppa-squat/skeletal-subspace-deformation/README.md

 ## Attribution

-**This project began as coursework.** The application framework, build system, and model assets were provided to me; I did not write them.
-Being precise about the split, since it matters:
+**This project began as coursework.** The application framework, build system, and model assets were provided to me

 | | |
 |---|---|